huggingface/diffusers/docs/source/en/api/pipelines/pixart.md

 * It uses a Transformer backbone (instead of a UNet) for denoising.
 As such it has a similar architecture as [DiT](./dit.md).
 * It was trained using text conditions computed from T5.
 This aspect makes the pipeline better at following complex text prompts with intricate details.
 * It is good at producing high-resolution images at different aspect ratios.
+To get the best results, the authors recommend some size brackets which can be found [here](https://github.com/PixArt-alpha/PixArt-alpha/blob/08fbbd281ec96866109bdd2cdb75f2f58fb17610/diffusion/data/datasets/utils.py).
 * It rivals the quality of state-of-the-art text-to-image generation systems (as of this writing) such as Stable Diffusion XL, Imagen, and DALL-E 2, while being more efficient than them.

 ## PixArtAlphaPipeline